fre5h/datetime-php/README.md

 $dateTimeZone3 = $dateTimeHelper->createDateTimeZoneUtc(); // Another method to get UTC timezone
 ```

-### Immutable ValueObject `DateRange`
+### Immutable `DateRange` ValueObject

-You often need to manipulate with since/till dates, so-called date ranges.
+You often needed to manipulate with since/till dates, so-called date ranges.
 By its nature, date range is a `ValueObject`, it can be reused many times for different purposes.
 This library provides a `DateRange` immutable class, which is not able to be changed after its creation.
+`DateRange` operates only with dates and ignore time.

 ```php
 use Fresh\DateTime\DateRange;